aau-claaudia/hpc/docs/mistral/guides/vibe/getting-started.md

-# Logging in to Le Chat
+# Logging in to Vibe

-Le Chat is accessed at [chat.mistral.ai](https://chat.mistral.ai){target="_blank"} using your AAU credentials.
+Vibe is accessed at [chat.mistral.ai](https://chat.mistral.ai){target="_blank"} using your AAU credentials.
 No separate account or password is needed.

 ---